Business etiquette guidelines

-Business etiquette refers to the requirements and expectations of social and business behavior, practices and conduct that is prescribed by social convention, and a code of ethical behavior among professionals.
+Business etiquette refers to the requirements and expectations of social and business behavior, practices and conduct that are prescribed by social convention, and a code of ethical behavior among professionals.
 It basically boils down to demonstrating good manners.
-As “common courtesy” becomes less common, manners and etiquette are essential components of career success.
+As so-called common courtesy becomes less common, manners and etiquette are essential components of career success.
 It’s not just about rules and telling people what they can or can’t do, it’s about ensuring that people are treated with respect.

 Some basic business etiquette practices:

 - Show appreciation to colleagues and customers and send thank-you notes.

 - Stand up and shake hands when you meet/greet someone.

 - Call someone by his or her name and if you have forgotten ask the person to remind you.
 Prepare to re-introduce yourself when necessary.

 - Use formal modes of address until told otherwise.
 Formal means Ms./Mr./Dr./Professor (last-name).